zuozhenggh/learning-library/data-management-library/database/graph/graph-server-client/deploy-oci-marketplace-image/deploy-image/deploy-image.md

     ![](images/RMJobStarted_Sombrero203.png)

     Once the job has successfully completed the status will change from "In Progess" to "Succeeded".
 If you get **"shape VM.Standard.E2.1.Micro not found"** error, the availability domain cannot provide the selected shape.
-Please edt the job and change the availability domain and retry.
+Please edit the job and change the availability domain and retry.
+(An always-free compute VM can only be created in your home region.
+If you have previously created an always-free compute VM then this new VM.Standard.E2.1.Micro instance can only be created in the same availability domain as the previous one.)

     ![](images/RMJobCompleted_211.jpg)